 There are no studies to support that moderate exercise will reduce milk supply.

-When you exercise your muscles make a substance called lactic acid.
+When you exercise vigorously your muscles make a substance called lactic acid.
 This is a completely harmless substance and is fine for your baby to ingest while breastfeeding.
 Research has show that moderate exercise does not produce lactic acid.

 Lactic acid has only been found when exhaustive or intense exercise is performed.
 Because of this fact, some mothers may worry that their milk might taste sour after exercising.